mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 # Authorization Request Using Client Discovery

 A client can indicate to an authorization server that it has discoverable metadata in an authorization request via the "client_discovery" request parameter.
-Presence of this parameter in an authorization request with a value of "true" indicates to the authorization server that the "client_id" value of the authorization request is the "client_uri" for the client and if the authorization server does not already have the metadata for the supplied "client_id" it can retrieve the clients metadata by following the procedure outlined in [Client Metadata Section](#client-metadata).
+Presence of this parameter in an authorization request with a value of "true" indicates to the authorization server that the "client_id" value of the authorization request is a URL encoded value corresponding to the "client_uri" for the client and if the authorization server does not already have the metadata for the identified client it can retrieve the metadata by following the procedure outlined in [Client Metadata Section](#client-metadata).

 The following is a non-normative example request of a client making an authorization request to an authorization server with the "client_discovery" parameter: